HasithaSawbhagy/EAD/InventoryFrontEnd/README.md

-Create product page and Inventory page connected with backend, basic crud operations are working But all pages are not connected.
+"Create product" page and "Inventory" page connected with backend, basic crud operations are working.
+But all pages are not connected including dashboard.